Robust and Resilient Soft Robotic Object Insertion with Compliance-Enabled Contact Formation and Failure Recovery: EXPERIMENTS

 \section{EXPERIMENTS}

 We performed experiments in a simulation and with a real robot.
 The robotic system consisted of a Universal Robot UR5e, a Robotiq Adaptive Gripper 2-Finger 85, and a soft wrist~\cite{von2020compact}.
 A built-in force/torque sensor of UR5e was used only to check the compression limit of the wrist's springs, and was not used for control.
-The soft wrist comprises three springs that allow six degrees of freedom deformations.
-As for VLM, we used GPT-4o (version 1.64.0).
+The soft wrist comprises three springs that allow large 6-DoF deformations.
+For VLM, we used GPT-4o (version 1.64.0).

-The goal of the experiments is to answer the following questions: (1) Can our method improve the success rates by recovery?, (2) Can our method recover from failures in uncertain and unseen environments?, and (3) Can our method be used in real-world environments?
+The goal of the experiments is to answer the following questions: (1) Can our method improve the success rates through recovery?, (2) Can our method recover from failures in uncertain and unseen environments?, and (3) Can our method be used in real-world environments?